 - 1. Name three sensory aspects of food that influence our food choices. - 2.
 How do our health beliefs affect our food choices? - 3.
-List the six classes of nutrients. - 4.
+List and describe the main role of each class of nutrients in a healthy diet. - 4.
 List the 13 vitamins. - 5.
-What determines whether a mineral is a macromineral or a micromineral (trace mineral)? - 6.
-How many kilocalories are in 1 gram of carbohydrate?
-One gram of protein?
-One gram of fat?

-- 7. What is an epidemiological study?

-- 8. What is the difference between an experimental and a control group?

-- 9. What is a placebo?
+What determines whether a mineral is a macromineral or a micro- (trace) mineral? - 6.
+How many kilocalories are in 1 gram of carbohydrate, of protein, and of fat? - 7.
+What is an epidemiological study? - 8.
+What is the difference between an experimental and control group? - 9.
+Describe how a placebo is used in research studies.